How many of us have just PRAYED so diligently for something to happen whether it be big or small? Yep.

 Sometimes when we pray we have this image of what our answered prayer will look like in our head.
 But, who says God is going to make your prayer look like the one in your head?

-Because the outcome can be so different than what we pictured, we can feel like we are drowning in disappoint.
-We believe the prayer really wasn’t answered, and that God isn’t really listening.
+Because the outcome can be so different than what we pictured, and we end up believing that our prayer really wasn’t answered and that God isn’t really listening.

 BUT, what if I asked mom early on in life for things I would NEED when I got older?
 What if, I asked for a savings account to make moving out easier?
 What if, I asked for pots and pans at 15, a couch at 16, and cleaning supplies at 17?
 I wouldn’t have junk – I would have what I NEEDED.
 I would be thinking of the “end” in mind.

 Good thing our God knows our needs.
-But when we pray, let’s be honest about our prayers, and not just “pray to pray” or to pray for the next best thing we think we need, but pray with a purpose.
+But when we pray let’s be honest about our prayers and not just “pray to pray,” or to pray for the next best thing we think we need.
+Let’s pray with purpose.